mantidproject/documents/Design/algorithm_refactoring.md

 #### Ranges or lists of spectra

-There seem to be quite a few algorithms which either run on all spectra, a user-defined range of spectra, or a user-defines list of spectra.
+There seem to be quite a few algorithms which either run on all spectra, a user-defined range of spectra, or a user-defined list of spectra.
 We should have a generic way to deal with this.

 ## Library of smaller building blocks